-Act within the specified framework and observe national and international compliance guidelines.
+Act within the specified framework and observe national and international regulatory compliance guidelines.

 Compliance: Legal Foundations

 In the course of their business activities, companies must not only observe national compliance legislation; in international transactions, the rules of the other countries involved are also binding.
+It is advisable for companies to hire a compliance officer internally or employ a law firm to ensure regulatory compliance.
 There are numerous international regulations: we have summarised the most important ones for you.